How Do I Get Help?

 Skillman Library houses the primary public PC and Mac labs, both of which offer a similar set of tools for creating and editing digital content in a variety of formats.

-Pardee 28 serves as the primary teaching computer lab; as such, it is scheduled through the Registrar, though requests can be made through Scheduling and Events Planning for ad hoc class meetings or events when the room is not being used for teaching.
+Pardee 28 serves as the primary teaching computer lab.
+As such, it is scheduled through the Registrar, though requests can be made through Scheduling and Events Planning for ad hoc class meetings or events when the room is not being used for teaching.
 ITS also manages a teaching video lab in 248 N. Third St. on the Arts Campus, which serves as a public lab during the day when classes are not in session.
 In addition, certain departments or programs (e.g., Engineering, Biology, etc.) have computer labs that are meant primarily as a teaching space for that department or for use by its students.

 Can I install software on lab and/or classroom computers?